 Sparrow Wallet: Best for Privacy and Power Users

-Sparrow Wallet is a Bitcoin-only desktop wallet built for people who want full control.
-It offers complete coin control (you choose which UTXOs to spend), privacy features like coin selection and label management, and the ability to connect to your own Bitcoin node for maximum privacy.
-It's the go-to wallet for multisig setups, working seamlessly with Trezor, Coldcard, Jade, and other hardware wallets.
+Sparrow Wallet is a Bitcoin-only desktop wallet for holders who want full control.
+You choose which UTXOs to spend, manage coin labels for privacy, and can connect to your own Bitcoin node so no third-party server logs your transaction history.
+Sparrow also coordinates multisig setups with Trezor, Coldcard, Jade, and other hardware wallets.

-Sparrow is actively maintained with regular updates (the latest release was signed in March 2026).
-It's not designed for beginners.
-The interface is powerful but dense, with features that assume you understand Bitcoin transactions at a technical level.
-If you're just getting started, use BlueWallet or a hardware wallet first.
-When you're ready to level up, Sparrow will be waiting.
+The team ships regular updates (the latest release was signed in March 2026).
+The interface is dense and assumes you understand Bitcoin transactions at a technical level.
+If you are just getting started, use BlueWallet or a hardware wallet first.
+Come back to Sparrow once you want granular control.

 - Full coin control and UTXO management